Morphic-Void/morphic-manifold-engine/docs/backlog/manifold_engine_interim_backlog.md

 File:   manifold_engine_interim_backlog.md
 Author: Ritchie Brannan
-Date:   3 May 26
+Date:   Updated 12 May 26

-This represents the first run capture of the backlog after describing my expected "to do" list to ChatGPT who I also asked to ask me clarifying questions and perform some initial grouping.
+This represents the second run capture of the backlog.

+The capture was originally created by ChatGPT after describing my expected "to do" list to it and after having it ask me clarifying questions and perform some initial grouping.

+Updates and maintainence of this backlog also heavily use ChatGPT.

 Some of the elements described here are already present, some of the questions listed I already have answers for.